ian-wheeler/meriplex-obsidian-vault/5 - Meriplex/projects/CPQ-Optimization/document-branding/cwsell-order-porter-setup.md

 ## Change the Subject of the Send Email
 ---
 1. Navigate to **Settings** > **Document Branding** > **Order Porter Setup** > **Setup Email**.
 2. Enter your new email subject in the Email Subject field.
-This field can accept dynamic tags in the following format: #Attribute.Detail.
-For example, you can enter the following tag Quote ##Quote.PrintedquoteReadableID #Quote.Quote Name and it will pull this information from the quote and enter it in this field.
+This field can accept dynamic tags in the following format: `#Attribute.Detail`.
+For example, you can enter the following tag Quote `##Quote.PrintedquoteReadableID #Quote.Quote Name` and it will pull this information from the quote and enter it in this field.
 3. Click **Save**.
 ## Set Up Custom SMTP Server for Order Porter Emails
 ---